lgaudencio/bring-a-backpack/README.md

 On the destination review page, a delete button was added to the bottom of the review, this way the review owner is able to delete their destination review.
 This button will only be displayed if the user is logged in.

+USER STORY - As a user I would like to receive feedback when I create, edit or delete a destination review so that I can see it has been successful

+Implementation:

+**Toasts**

+Custom toasts were added on when a destination review was successfully created, edited and deleted.
+These success messages are used to give feedback to the users that their request was successful.

 USER STORY – As a user I want to be able to create photography posts so that I can share it with my community

 Implementation: